 Just like in other states, Chicken, Fish and Pork items are mandated and prepared with traditional cooking methods such as Patotdiya in which vegetables, roots or tubers and meat are wrapped in banana or other leaves and then grilled or roasted on the fire.
-Khorikatdiya, another method of cooking is used to barbeque meat in bamboo skewers and served as a side dish in main course platter of Assamese cuisine.
-One of the famous cuisines of Rabha community is Pona Bhat (Bora Rice) with Than Hamukor Aanja (snail curry).
-Letar Bhaji (larvae fry) as a side dish also preferred by numerous tribes and its quite crispy crunchy to eat.
+Khorikatdiya, another method of cooking is used to barbeque meat on bamboo skewers and served as a side dish in the main course platter of Assamese cuisine.
+One of the famous cuisines of the Rabha community is Pona Bhat (Bora Rice) with Than Hamukor Aanja (snail curry).
+Letar Bhaji (larvae fry) as a side dish is also preferred by numerous tribes and it is quite crispy and crunchy to eat.

 Meanwhile, hot-spicy chutneys are commonly used as an accompaniment with the meals by the indie population.
 Tilor Chutney (Sesame chutney), Maan Dhaniya Pator Chutney prepared with Eryngo, Culantro with coriander leaves, Ou Tengar Chutney (elephant apple chutney) which can also be cooked with Puthi Maas (Ticto Barb fish) as curry served with rice.
 Crab is also popular among the Rabhas, Bodos, Tiwas, Morans, Muttocks and Sonowal Kacharis, which is prepared into chutney i.e Kekura Podinar Chutney and also cooked to curry.

 However, most of us almost out of reflex start hunting for something sweet after every meal, Kola Chaul and Bora Chaulor Payas (Black rice and Bora rice pudding) are the classic desserts served after main course consisting boiled rice with milk added sugar and cardamoms, nuts or raisins to enhance the flavour.
 Assam, a place which has sweetest desserts ranging from Poka Mithoi (roasted rice-flour ladoos) to Komolar Kheer (orange kheer) or even people and its cultures are profoundly captivating.

 8 BEST ASSAMESE CUISINE RESTAURANTS IN GUWAHATI

 Some of the finest credible food joints across the Guwahati city you would love to experience these ethnic delicacies of Assamese cuisine are-

 1. PARADISE (Casual dining) – GNB Road.